 The town is (fittingly) made up almost exclusively of Old World restaurants.
 Dine on contemporary Canadian cuisine at The Epicurean and Treadwell Cuisine, a za Canadese deluxe pie at Pieza Pizzeria, or opt to pick up fresh sandwiches for a picnic at Tide and Vine Sandwich Bar.

-The Irish Harp gets busy in the evenings and it’s for good reason: the live music, a mix of traditional and contemporary, and their fish and chips.
+The Irish Harp gets busy in the evenings and it’s for good reason: live music, a mix of traditional and contemporary, and their fish and chips.
 Toss in a Snakebite (half cider, half Harp lager) and you’re in for a delightful evening.

 Gelato di Carlotta’s massive menu board is an excuse to come back as many times as you can.
-It is a slice of Italy in Canada, a sweet and transportative treat.
+It is a slice of Italy in Canada, a sweet and transportation treat.
 And visit to Niagara-on-the-Lake wouldn’t be complete without picking up breakfast pastries and for-later desserts, like butter tarts and savory pies, from Niagara Home Bakery.